thesayyn/repro_bazel_17466/README.md

 # Reproduction for merging per-target exec properties for the test exec group

 The `--use_target_platform_for_tests` flag landed in https://github.com/bazelbuild/bazel/pull/17390.

-However the final comment is "Not until we address the issue with merging per-target exec properties for the `test` exec group.
+However the final comment indicates that it's not done:
+> Not until we address the issue with merging per-target exec properties for the `test` exec group."

 The follow-up issue https://github.com/bazelbuild/bazel/issues/17466 requests a reproduction, which follows.

 1. `.bazelrc` sets `--use_target_platform_for_tests`.